wslooney/Symbolic-Logic/README.md

 each line must posses a line number, the appropriate number of scope lines, the sentence, and the rule cited. if putting a proof in a text file, proof should start on line 1.

+the program initializes an empty list called proof then uses the function called "nextline()" to convert a given string to an object in a defined class Proofline," and if the new line is a valid next step, the function outputs a Proofline object, if it's not a valid step, and message is printed to the terminal, and the output is 0.

+The main bit of the program is built using Polish notation, and for using it with infix, it merely translates the sentences into Polish for the functions, then translates them back into infix when printed to the terminal.